krabelize/backup-scripts-cloud-vps-rsync-scp-git-snapshot-cronjob-openbsd/README.md

-# backup Scripts for Cloud VPS-ers with rsync scp git and Snapshot by leveraging cronjobs on OpenBSD
+# Backup Scripts for Cloud VPS-ers with rsync scp git and Snapshot by leveraging cronjobs on OpenBSD
 Backup scripts in shell to backup a web directory with rsync, scp, git and snapshots.
 Tested on OpenBSD 6.6

 1) rsync to a different machine